musiwei/user-invitation/README.md

 ```
 #### Controller actions you can replace

 You can customise responses for each endpoint.
+Examples are given per below.

 - `getExtraAttributesForInvitation` is the extra fields you'd like to save into invitation
 - `getExtraAttributesForUserCreation` is the extra field your'd like to save into user table populating from an Invitation model.
 The rest are the customisable responses.
+- `getManyToManyRelationshipForUserCreation` can add many-to-many relationship to user model that is defined by your application.

 Check the `Musiwei\UserInvitation\Http\Controllers\UserInvitationsController` for more information.